- Planning Home

 About the Neighborhood Enhancement Program

-The Neighborhood Enhancement Program (NEP) supports partnerships between the City of Lake Oswego and its neighborhoods by providing grants for projects or programs that provide a community benefit.
+The Neighborhood Enhancement Program (NEP) supports neighborhoods by providing grants for projects or programs that provide a community benefit.

-1. Provide a public benefit to the Lake Oswego community.
-Projects providing neighborhood benefit and applied for by City-recognized neighborhood associations will receive funding priority over homeowners associations and other groups.
+Provide a public benefit to the Lake Oswego community.
+Projects providing neighborhood benefit and applied for by City-recognized neighborhood associations will receive funding priority over homeowner associations and other groups.

-5. Not fund ongoing annual expenses of the organization (funds may be used to initiate an ongoing program or fill a temporary funding gap, but should not be used to support ongoing annual expenses).
+Not fund ongoing or annual expenses of the organization.
+Grant funds may be used to initiate an ongoing program or fill a temporary funding gap, but should not be used to support ongoing or annual expenses.

 Qualifying projects in neighborhoods that have not previously received a grant may receive priority over neighborhoods that have received past NEP awards.
 Projects that leverage matching funds or in-kind contributions may also be prioritized.

 Be aware that, in order to ensure accountability for public funds granted through the NEP process, grantees are expected to have the organizational capacity (capital or credit) to make their own purchases, follow the grant requirements, and request reimbursement from the City.